danielanywhere/SvgTools/README.md

 -   **PurgeDefs**.
 This action removes unreferenced elements from the defs section.<p>&nbsp;</p>
 -   **RoundAllValues**.
 This action rounds all values to the specified precision, according to number of decimal places, and including whole ones and tens places if the precision is 0 or negative, respectively.<p>&nbsp;</p>
 -   **SaveWorkingSvg**.
 Only supported in batch mode, this action saves the changes to the current working SVG in memory.<p>&nbsp;</p>
 -   **SortSymbols**.
-This action action alphabetically sorts the symbols list in the defs section of the SVG.
+This action alphabetically sorts the symbols list in the defs section of the SVG.

 <p>&nbsp;</p>